ernest-kiwele/getting-and-cleaning-data-project/code-book.md

 #### Measures:
 The measured values in this data set contain means and standard deviations for applicable axes X, Y and Z. All variables are named following this pattern:
-Value type: time or frequency
+* Value type: time or frequency
-Signal source: the measurement that value is applicable to, such as accelerometer
+* Signal source: the measurement that value is applicable to, such as accelerometer
-Measure: mean (Mean) or standard deviation (Std)
+* Measure: mean (Mean) or standard deviation (Std)
-Axis: X, Y or Z
+* Axis: X, Y or Z, as applicable

 All variables in the dataset follow that pattern.